mirisuzanne/teacup/content/about.md

 ------

-Teacup Gorilla --
-often compared to early
+Often compared to early
-Modest Mouse,
+Modest Mouse, Low,
-Low,
 or Velvet Underground --
-formed to create and underscore the **Missa Populi** theater production in 2010, and released a debut EP --
+Teacup Gorilla formed to create and underscore the **Missa Populi** theater production in 2010, and released a debut EP --
 ([The Holes They Leave][thtl]) --
 in the summer of 2015,
 along with the multimedia novel
 [Riding SideSaddle\*](http://ridingsidesaddle.com).
-They are currently working on a second EP based on the novel.
+Their second EP --
+_Whiskey From Strangers_ --
+will be released
+on **August 20, 2024**.

 [thtl]: /2015/07/09/holes-they-leave/